Veterinary Assisting Program (New)

 - Must be at least 18 years of age,

-- Provide proof of high school completion or equivalent (foreign students must provide a notarized English translated transcript).
+- High school completion or equivalent (foreign students must provide a notarized English translated transcript).

-PLEASE NOTE: It is mandatory that you provide all necessary forms with your registration.
-A seat will not be held until all of your documentation and payment is received.
+PLEASE NOTE: A seat will not be held until all of your documentation and payment is received.
+Please mail or fax your registration form and payment to the attention of Workforce & Community Education.

 Cost: Fees for individual courses plus textbooks.